void-sign/noesis-extend/CONTRIBUTING.md

 ## Testing

 - Add tests for new features
-- Test in both standalone and integrated modes when applicable
 - Ensure all tests pass before submitting
 - Include documentation for new features
+- If adding API-related features, test with appropriate mocks

-## Integration with Noesis Core
+## API Integration

-Noesis Hub follows an independent extension architecture that can operate with or without Noesis Core:
+Noesis Hub is 100% independent but may communicate with Noesis via a well-defined API:

-1. **Standalone Mode:** All quantum functionality works independently without Core
+1. **Standalone Operation:** All functionality works independently
-2. **Plugin Mode:** Can dynamically connect to Noesis Core if available

-If your changes affect Core integration:

-1. Make a PR to the Noesis Core repository if needed
-2. Reference any Noesis Core PR in your Noesis Hub PR
-3. Ensure your changes respect the optional nature of Core integration
-4. Test functionality both with and without Core present
+2. **API Communication:** Uses well-defined API endpoints when communication is needed

+When working with API-related code:

+1. Use proper abstraction layers
+2. Implement robust error handling for API calls
+3. Ensure the system works even if the API is unavailable
+4. Add appropriate tests with API mocks

 ## Communication